FoFF’s 2021 Legislative Agenda – ***updated 7/8

 FoFF is part of a coalition of groups currently examining barriers to BIPOC land access and other food systems equity issues.
 While there isn’t legislation tackling BIPOC land access inequities this session (largely because of serious budget constraints), we hope to be able to help bring about future solutions with other members of the agricultural community to create a more equitable system of agriculture that acknowledges the racism and bias inherent in accessing land.

-FoFF supports HB 2924 (House Ag & Natural Resources) and SB 583 (Senate E&E), identical bills which would enact a mega-dairy moratorium on operations with more than 2500 cows.
+FoFF supports HB 2924 (House Ag & Natural Resources) and SB 583 NOT PASSED (Senate E&E), identical bills which would enact a mega-dairy moratorium on operations with more than 2500 cows.
 Rep. Witt, who chairs the House Ag & Natural Resources Committee, declined to schedule the moratorium for a hearing, but the bill just got a hearing in the Senate scheduled for April 1st.

 SB 583 had a Public Hearing on April 1.
 You can watch Alice Morrison testify here and can read our written testimony here.
 The bill is not moving forward this session, but we consider it a win that it was given a hearing and that new legislators signed on in support of the legislation.